The Oratory, Woodcote

 In the top 3% of schools for value added at A Level and excellent pastoral care amongst 120 acres of verdant acreage puts The Oratory onto the Muddy radar.
 Read my review here.

 There’s no lack of space here, and no lack of ambition to keep up with the Stowes, Shiplakes, Teddies and Bradfields of the world in terms of facilities.
-Whatever you think of the independent school ‘arms race’, if your child is here you’ll be pleased to see that your money is contributing to 11 rugby/football pitches, 6 cricket squares, a boat house on the private Harwick Estate on the River Thames (the boys row in Lent Summer and Michaelmas terms), indoor rifle range, squash courts and 12 tennis courts including 6 grass.
+Whatever you think of the independent school ‘arms race’, if your child is here you’ll be pleased to see that your money is contributing to 11 rugby/football pitches, 6 cricket squares, a boat house on the private Harwick Estate on the River Thames (the kids row in Lent Summer and Michaelmas terms), indoor rifle range, squash courts and 12 tennis courts including 6 grass.

 A modern sports centre complex (above) opened in 2015, including a Real Tennis court (one of only 26 in the whole country), a 25 metre swimming pool, and a weight training facility.
 Oh, there’s a school 9 hole par 3 and 4 golf course, also open for public use.
-The Oratory takes sport seriously and boys are involved in games five days a week.
+The Oratory takes sport seriously and kids are involved in games five days a week.
 Spindly children, you have been warned!
 Rugby and cricket are particularly strong – fans of willow and leather will love The Oratory’s inclusion into The Cricketer’s Top 100 schools.

 ART, MUSIC & DRAMA